dreidoe/projectCapstoneBooking/README.md

 - When the client selects a date they should also be able to pick a specific time
 - When a client wants to find a merchant, then they should be able to access the search bar and search for a merchant and filter
 - When a a user wants to be updated, then they should be able to to sign up for an email subscription or turn on notifications for merchant updates
-- When a merchant is reating their profile, they should be able to add an about me with a descriptioin of their services and themselves
+- When a merchant is reading their profile, they should be able to add an about me with a description of their services and themselves
-- When a merchant recieves and accepts a booking, then the user should get an update of their booking confirmation
+- When a merchant receives and accepts a booking, then the user should get an update of their booking confirmation
 - **Secondary Goals**

 - When a user is creating their profile, then they should be able to add a gallery of their work including pictures and videos to a gallery
 - When a user gets approved for service they should then be able to send the merchant a message
-- when a merchant apporoves a request, then they should be able add reminders to update
+- when a merchant approves a request, then they should be able add reminders to update

 export default model(
 "Merchant",